 NCCN Guidelines reflects: There are data to suggest that aspirin may decrease the risk of colon cancer in LS, however, at this time, the data are not sufficiently robust to make a recommendation for its standard use.

 There is no clear evidence to support screening for endometrial cancer for LS.
-However annual office endometrial sampling may be an option."
+However annual endometrial sampling is an option.

-Examination and Review: Family History Review, Discussion of LS - Annually
+LSI Recommendation: Examination and Review: Family History Review, Discussion of LS - Annually

-Any Other Screening As Deemed Appropriate By the Physician:
+LSI Recommendation: Any Other Screening As Deemed Appropriate By the Physician: